Skip to main content

 Pause momentarily, my friend, and ask yourself—are these thoughts yours?
 Do they emerge from the core of your being, or are they merely the remnants of the world’s influence?

-Observe what happens when you observe them, when you question them.
+Notice what happens when you observe them and question them?
 They dissolve like shadows, for thoughts can only echo the past or the future, never the present.
-Only the inquirer, only consciousness remains in that silence—vast, present, and free.
+Only the inquirer—only consciousness—remains in that silence: vast, present, and free.

 Understand that the thoughts occupying your mind have been planted, much like seeds from the gardens of others' opinions.
 What your parents believed, what the world tells you, and what the media floods into your consciousness shape your thinking.